haacked/haacked.com/_posts/2021/2021-02-12-argument-parsing-with-abbot.markdown

 A few things to note.
 At the moment, we only support deconstructing up to a four-tuple.
 We can easily add a five-tuple or six-tuple in the future.
 But in most cases, four is enough.
 And if it's not, you can still deconstruct that fourth argument by casting it to `IArguments`.

+There are helpful extension methods on `IArgument` (the base interface for all arguments).
+For example, `ToLocalTime` attempts to parse the argument as a local time (such as "2pm") and return a [`LocalTime`](https://nodatime.org/2.2.x/api/NodaTime.LocalTime.html) if it succeeds.
+Otherwise it returns null.
+We'll add more of these helpers as we go along.
+Let us know what else we should add by emailing [feedback@aseriousbusinees.com](mailto:feedback@aseriousbusiness.com) or use the Abbot `feedback` skill.

 If an argument is a mention, you can cast it to `IMentionArgument` to access information about the mentioned user.
 Mentions are also in the `Bot.Mentions` collection.

 Also, if the default argument parsing doesn't work for you, you can always access the full arguments with `Bot.Arguments.Value`.
 Python and JavaScript skills also receive the arguments as a collection in `bot.tokenized_arguments` and `bot.tokenizedArguments` respectively.
 They don't have the same deconstructors that the C# code does, but mainly because those languages already have similar list operations.